vidaud/seta/seta-doc/docs/user-guide/setup.md

 #### Prerequisites

+#### EU Login Authentication

-To access to the Search API page, open a browser and go to seta-ui [login](/seta-ui/login) page.
-Connect with EU Login account (*you can also use GitHub authentication*).
-After that you can open a new tab or go to Search API [page](/seta-api/doc).
+Open a browser and go to seta-ui [login](/login) page.
+Connect with EU Login account or use a GitHub authentication.
+After that you can open a new tab in the same browser or go to Search API [Search API swagger documentation](/seta-api/doc).

 !!! info
     If you open a new tab or window from another browser, you need to open the browser developer tool and copy the value of the ^^csrf_access_token^^ cookie

+You can start using Search API.

 ![Screenshot](../img/search_api.jpg){ width="800" }